GlitcherOG/SSX-PS2-Collection-Modder/README.md

 - Make Better Workflow interface
 - Control Editor Menu
 - Redo Loc and Music INF (Support Other Games)
-- Figure out the Offsets
-- Fix metal Alpha not saving

 ### If I ever find the correct code or work it out
 - Refpack Compressor